 4. BreastMilk Storage Bags

-Since you’ll often be pumping, you’ll need a place to store all the breastmilk.
+Since you will be pumping often, you’ll need a place to store all the breastmilk!

 Make sure to write the time and date of your pumping session on the bags.

 Date?
 You don’t want to give your baby spoiled milk!